jesper-olsen/hypervector/README.md

 # Hypervector

-A Rust library for hyperdimensional computing (HDC), supporting bipolar (+1/–1) and binary (0/1) hypervectors (HDVs) as well as real and complex hypervectors (also know as HRRs, or Holographic Reduced Representations).
-Includes example applications such as logical inference and language identification.
+A Rust library for hyperdimensional computing (HDC).

-Hyperdimensional computing (HDC) is a brain-inspired paradigm where information is represented as high-dimensional vectors—called hypervectors—and processed using simple algebraic operations like addition, multiplication, and permutation.
+Hyperdimensional computing is a brain-inspired paradigm where information is represented as high-dimensional vectors (hypervectors or HDVs) and processed using simple algebraic operations like addition, multiplication, and permutation.
 This enables fast, robust, and noise-tolerant learning for tasks like classification, symbolic reasoning, and associative memory [4].

 ## Features

-- Binary and bipolar hypervector types
+- Binary (0/1) and bipolar (+1/-1) hypervector types (HDVs).
+- Real and complex hypervector types (also known as HRRs or Holographic Reduced Representations).
 - Trait-based design for extensibility
 - Example applications: concept inference and text classification